hr404/Minimalist/README.md

-Built from the ESRI minimalist web map app
+Built from the ESRI minimalist web map app template